alinesresende/soccer-stats-hub/README.md

   - The route must be of type `GET` and return a list of filtered matches;

-  - It will be validated that, when choosing the option of matches in progress, all matches in progress will be filtered;

   - This request must use `query string` to define the parameter:
     ex: `matches?inProgress=true`